AndrewStetsenko/tech-jobs-with-relocation/README.md

 * [TokyoDev](https://www.tokyodev.com/jobs/): The site is dedicated to helping international developers start and grow their career in Japan.
 Among other things, you will find a list of job offerings from local employers that are open to hiring foreign, English-speaking techies.
 * [Japan Dev](https://japan-dev.com/japan-jobs-relocation): A hand-curated job board for tech roles in Japan.
 * [Arbeitnow](https://www.arbeitnow.com/jobs-with-relocation): Europe-based positions with relocation assistance/visa sponsorship & salary info.

+# 🔖 The Global Move (Substack)
+I started [The Global Move](https://relocateme.substack.com/) in early 2025 as a newsletter and supportive community for people looking for international (tech) jobs.

+Today, it’s over 8,000 members strong, and each Thursday I share a handpicked list of ~100 jobs (primarily tech roles) that offer visa/relocation assistance.
+As a result, there’s now an **[archive of 4,500+ relocation-friendly tech jobs](https://relocateme.substack.com/t/relocation-friendly-jobs)**, which continues to grow every week.

+Starting in January 2026, every weekly job list also includes [remote-from-anywhere tech roles](https://relocateme.substack.com/p/work-from-anywhere-tech-jobs-introductory), alongside relocation-friendly positions.

+_**Note:** Access to the weekly job lists and the full archive is available with a [paid subscription](https://relocateme.substack.com/subscribe)._